 The International Engine of the Year award is one of the automotive industry’s most lucrative accolades.
 It’s judged by an international panel of 76 renowned motoring journalists from 36 countries.

-In 2015, 2016 and 2017, the 1.2‑litre three-cylinder Turbo PureTech petrol engine won the 'Engine of the Year' award in the 1-litre to 1.4-litre category, praised by judges for its ability to deliver torque at low revs and its smooth running capability.
+In 2015, 2016 and 2017 and 2018 the 1.2‑litre three-cylinder Turbo PureTech petrol engine won the 'Engine of the Year' award in the 1-litre to 1.4-litre category, praised by judges for its ability to deliver torque at low revs and its smooth running capability.
 The three-cylinder engine reduces emissions by around 20% compared to the four cylinder version, whilst maintaining the power and performance of a larger engine.